How 3-D Modelling Changes the Residential Design Conversation

-We began using 3-D modelling and video flythroughs at Michael Taylor Architecture + Design early on — earlier than most residential practices at the time — to create detailed renditions that enable our clients to fully visualize their project from both exterior and interior, because we found that the gap between what a client imagines from a 2-dimensional floor plan and elevations and what they actually experience when they walk into a finished house is significant.
-Floor plans are abstractions and the majority of people are not naturally fluent in reading them.
-Three-dimensional models are not.
+We began using 3-D modelling and video flythroughs at Michael Taylor Architecture + Design early on, to give clients a way to fully visualize a project — inside and out before it is built.
+The gap between what someone imagines from a floor plan and what they experience walking into the finished house is significant: floor plans are abstractions, and most people are not naturally fluent in reading them.
+A three-dimensional model requires no translation.

 Where it changes the client conversation